litetex/fdroid-pages/README.md

 To generate these you have to run the ``fdroid-repo-generator``-Docker image offline.

 0. Ensure that you have Docker installed
-1. Checkout the repo and open in your terminal
+1. Checkout the repo and open it in your terminal
 2. Select the directory [``fdroid-repo-generator``](./fdroid-repo-generator) using ``cd fdroid-repo-generator``
 3. Build the image offline: ``docker build --tag fdroid-repo-generator .`` (the dot at the end is important)
 4. Launch the container ``docker run --rm -it --entrypoint=/bin/bash -v %cd%/temp-repo:/repo -w /repo fdroid-repo-generator``